Foxap/pywal-compatibility-for-cool-retro-term/README.md

 neofetch can help you to preview the colors in another terminal, the colors start from 0 to 7 for the first line and 8 to 15 for the second line .

-You can make the script launch when you start the system , launch it manually , Use a shortcuts , make it change the colors when you change your background , etc .
+You can make the script launch when you start the system , launch it manually , use a shortcut , make it change the colors when you change your background , etc .